fossxo/fossxo-gdd/source/technical-design/prototype.rst

         - 5.9k
         - 2.4k
         - 3.5k
+    *   - Tagged releases
+        - Yes
+        - No
+        - No
     *   - Usage Model
         - Complete engine for games large and small
         - Complete engine for basic games